ZhuangLab/3D-printing/thorlabs_CFH2-F_rack/README.md

 A rack that holds 5 Thorlabs CFH2-F removable filter holders.

 Notes:
-* It costs about $25 to have [Shapeways](http://http://www.shapeways.com/) print this for you in their *Strong and Flexible Plastic* material.
+* It costs about $22 to have [Shapeways](http://http://www.shapeways.com/) print this for you in their *Strong and Flexible Plastic Polished* material.

 OpenSCAD Rendering: